Uncovering Indigenous insights: let’s research together

 5. Ethical imperatives: Adhere rigorously to ethical standards and principles of research integrity such as confidentiality, privacy safeguards and the upholding of human dignity.
 Additionally, ensure that research outcomes not only address community-identified challenges and foster tangible benefits but also respect data sovereignty.
 Data sovereignty refers to the right of Indigenous communities to own, control and manage their data in accordance with their cultural protocols and governance structures.
 Understanding and enforcing data sovereignty is essential for upholding Indigenous rights and preserving the integrity of research conducted within Indigenous communities.

 6. Longitudinal commitments: Cultivate enduring relationships grounded in trust, reciprocity and mutual esteem.
 Recognise that meaningful engagement with Indigenous communities necessitates ongoing commitment and investment from all stakeholders.
-Providing pathways to information or education are great starting points for nurturing these relationships.
+Providing pathways to information or education is a great starting point for nurturing these relationships.

-The integration of Indigenous communities into research initiatives is not only a moral imperative but also an acknowledgment of the invaluable contributions that Indigenous epistemologies and perspectives confer upon the spectrum of human understanding.
+The integration of Indigenous communities into research initiatives is not only a moral imperative but also an acknowledgement of the invaluable contributions that Indigenous epistemologies and perspectives confer upon the spectrum of human understanding.
 By embracing principles of collaboration, reverence and mutual accord, all research communities can forge more equitable and inclusive research alliances that accrue benefits both to Indigenous communities and to humanity at large.

 Sarah Wiki-Bennett (Te Aupōuri) is a member of the research and innovation team at the University of Canterbury (UC).
 In her capacity as Kaiārahi Rangahau Māori, she works closely with UC academics to support their collaboration with Māori communities in research.